Suraj151/esp8266-framework/README.md

 ### 2.4 Vendored externals

-Two bodies of external code live directly in the repo. [external/littlefs/](external/littlefs/) is the filesystem used by the storage interface on ESP8266 and ESP32, and by everything downstream of it — SFTP, shell history, the file commands.
-AVR builds have no storage and never reach it. [lwip/](lwip/) is a customised lwIP 1.4 used by the legacy NAPT path described below.
+[external/littlefs/](external/littlefs/) is the filesystem used by the storage interface on devices that have storage, and by everything downstream of it — SFTP, shell history, the file commands.
+Builds for a device without storage never reach it.

 #### 2.4.1 NAT and mesh

 Both are radio-level capabilities layered onto WiFi rather than regular services.

-**NAT on ESP8266** rewrites IP-header fields on packets in transit so that clients joining the device's access point reach the upstream network the station link is connected to.
-From ESP8266 core 2.6.x onward this runs on lwIP v2 (IPv4), selected in the IDE's Tools menu, and is the path in normal use.
-The older NAPT implementation uses the vendored lwIP 1.4: rename the core's `tools/sdk/lwip` aside, drop this repo's `lwip/` in its place, and pick the "lwIP 1.4 compile from source" variant.
-Which one is active is a compile-time choice.
+**NAT**, where the device supports it, rewrites IP-header fields on packets in transit so that clients joining the device's access point reach the upstream network the station link is connected to.
+It runs on the lwIP v2 (IPv4) variant supplied by the device core, selected in the IDE's Tools menu.
 On the service side, `ENABLE_NAPT` makes the WiFi service schedule a one-shot NAPT enable once the station link is up.

 **Mesh over ESPNOW**, on the ESP8266 port, wraps Espressif's peer-to-peer link-layer protocol into a small API so applications can build broadcasts and hop-distance topologies without touching the driver.
 It shares the radio with station mode and is configured from the application.
 Paired with `ENABLE_DYNAMIC_SUBNETTING` and `ENABLE_INTERNET_BASED_CONNECTIONS` on the WiFi service, it gives each node a notion of how many hops it sits from the hub.